abbi-gaurav/abbi-gaurav.github.io/_posts/2014-10-08-Scala-putting-the-pieces-together.md

 PerfMeasures.getStats(sum) //sum
 PerfMeasures.getStats(numOfCircularPrimes(), 10) //numOfCircularPrimes()
 {% endhighlight %}
-Needless to say, it can be further refined and made concise.
-The intent here is to help readers as well as myself to appreciate the richness of scala and use it to write less code and reuse more :)
+Needless to say, it can be further refined and made more concise.
+The intent here is to help readers as well as myself to appreciate the richness of scala and use it to write less code and reuse more  of it! :)